VeryProfessional/DDRData/index.md

 Easy	.4-.6,	0-.25

-Interpretation: Jumps are usually put in a song to compensate for less notes.
-Either that, or they are thrown in an already fast song, which seems to be the case for the .25-.4 range.
+Interpretation: Jumps are possibly the most polarizing pattern in the game.
+They are typically added into a song to compensate for it's lack of notes, and as a result tend to be easier to score.
+It shows in the data as well.
+The top three songs with the least notes have many jumps

 **BPM**